timawesomeness/python-tutorials/1/README.md

 Then, position your cursor after `pri` and press Ctrl+Space.
 This should insert `print()`, the only completion option available, and your cursor will be inside the parentheses.
 Try typing the following while relying on code completion for every word: `statistics.mean(numbers)`.

 Next, let's learn about another very useful feature of PyCharm.
 Position your cursor anywhere in the word `print` and press Ctrl+Shift+Space.
 This opens the quick documentation dialog which shows any available documentation about something.
-You will use this frequently to find out what an unfamiliar method does.
+You will use this frequently to find out what an unfamiliar function does.
 What does it say the `print` function does?

 Finally, let's learn how to run the file we just created.
 Click the ▶ button in the toolbar.
 The Run panel will pop up at the bottom of the window with the result of what we just ran.
 The output of our file was `3`, which will be displayed there.